Gavin Kliger

 Kliger’s dossier documents a private-sector software engineer who, with no documented prior government service, received simultaneous credentials at agencies spanning financial regulation, workforce administration, tax enforcement, foreign aid, and broadcasting — while retaining equity and employment ties to a company that competes for federal data-analytics contracts at those same agencies.

-Gavin Kliger is a 25-year-old software engineer who, according to a review of public records and reporting, held concurrent Senior Adviser roles across at least eight federal agencies starting January 20, 2025 — OPM, CFPB, USAID, USDA, NIH, IRS, FTC, and Voice of America — while his OGE Form 278 disclosure listed his Databricks employment agreement as still current 1 2.
-According to ProPublica’s DOGE tracker, he was one of the most widely deployed DOGE figures by agency count 3.
-His financial disclosure shows Databricks vested stock units valued at $1 million–$5 million, a salary and bonus of $251,000, and additional equity holdings in Apple, Tesla, Alphabet, Robinhood Markets, and cryptocurrency positions totaling hundreds of thousands of dollars 2 4.
+A review of the records and reporting indicates that Gavin Kliger, a 25-year-old software engineer, held concurrent Senior Adviser roles across at least eight federal agencies starting January 20, 2025 — OPM, CFPB, USAID, USDA, NIH, IRS, FTC, and Voice of America — while his OGE Form 278 disclosure listed his Databricks employment agreement as still current 1 2.
+ProPublica’s DOGE tracker records show him as one of the most widely deployed DOGE figures by agency count 3.
+His financial disclosure lists Databricks vested stock units valued at $1 million–$5 million, a salary and bonus of $251,000, and additional equity holdings in Apple, Tesla, Alphabet, Robinhood Markets, and cryptocurrency positions totaling hundreds of thousands of dollars 2 4.

 Background and Deployment